bogosorter/beetle/readme.md

 Single-line comments start with `--`.

+> The factored, non-left-recursive grammar can be found under `grammar.md`

 ```
 -- The grammar distinguishes between expressions and return expressions.
 The
 -- former can only represent simple arithmetic expressions, while the later can